Here in the States, we call them fish sandwiches or fish burgers.

-1 lb fresh or frozen haddock, cod,
+1 lb fresh or frozen haddock, cod, or whiting.

-1 cup milk (approximately)
+1 cup milk or half and half (approximate)

-2 tablespoons corn starch
+2 tablespoons corn starch or potato flour (potetmel)

 1 tablespoon flour

-1 teaspoon chopped fresh chives
+1 teaspoon finely chopped fresh chives

-1/8 teaspoon freshly ground nutmeg
+1/8 teaspoon fresh finely ground nutmeg

 1 teaspoon salt

-1 teaspoon freshly ground white pepper
+1 teaspoon finely ground white pepper

-virgin coconut oil for frying.
+Extra virgin olive oil; organic extra virgin coconut oil or butter for frying.

 Go to Foods of Norway after Fish Patties